-Mitsubishi Lancer owners have reported 16 problems associated with vehicle speed control (under the vehicle speed control category).
+Mitsubishi Lancer owners have reported 19 problems related to vehicle speed control (under the vehicle speed control category).

-The vehicle involved is a 2009 Mitsubishi Lancer.
+The contact owns a 2009 Mitsubishi Lancer.
 The contact stated that while driving approximately 65 mph, the cvt warning lamp illuminated.
 A significant reduction in the engine power occurred even though the accelerator pedal was being engaged.
 The vehicle was maneuvered to the side of the road where the engine was turned off.
 Upon restarting, the vehicle resumed with the same malfunction.
 The manufacturer was not notified of the problem and the vehicle was not repaired.
 The approximate failure mileage was 115,000.
-This vehicle speed control problem happened on Sun., Oct.
-13, 2013.

 See all problems of the 2009 Mitsubishi Lancer.

-The car involved was a 2009 Mitsubishi Lancer.
 As I was driving up the i5 going up the grapevine in CA at 65-70mph my vehicle made a beeping noise and dash showed thermometer that said slow down.
 I slowed down to 60mph and went into the left lane or (slow lane where semi trucks drive).
 All of a sudden the car started to slow down more and more until a semi truck got extremely close and had to veer into a faster lane because my car was only going 40mph.
 I found an exit and exited the freeway.
 I came to a stop, when it was my turn to go, my car would not accelerate.
 The car was on and it was in drive but would not move.
 Fortunately a chp vehicle came along and stopped traffic long enough for my brother and 13 year old nephew to push the vehicle off the road.
 This was the second time this exact incident occurred in this vehicle.
 The first time I was with my mother and was on the same freeway, luckily that time we were closer to the exit and were able to get safely to the side of the road.
 Please investigate this issue because it is extremely unsafe to have these vehicles on the road suddenly slow down in front of semi trucks that are not equipped to stop at short distances.
-It was 08/06/13 when this vehicle speed control issue happened.

-The VIN of the problem Lancer is JMYSRCY2A8_.
 2008 Mitsubishi Lancer.
 Consumer writes in regards to throttle body problems and other failure issues with vehicle.
 The consumer stated the vehicle broke down and had to be towed to the dealer.
 They dealer cleaned the map sensor and throttle body and charged the consumer.
 The consumer stated the vehicle was still under warranty, and he shouldn't have been charged.
 Mitsubishi stated the consumer would not have to pay for the cleaning, but he would have to pay for the towing charges.
 The consumer then learned from the dealer, the map sensor problem was a manufacturing defect.
 The consumer stated he experienced the problem on two other occasion, where the dealer had to send a mechanic out, to clean the map sensor because the vehicle had broke down and would not start.
 The consumer stated the problem has become worse, where the engine light stayed on 98% of the time and it would take 4-5 times before the vehicle would stop cutting off.
-The failure date was April 21, 2010.

 See all problems of the 2008 Mitsubishi Lancer.

-The car is a 2008 Mitsubishi Lancer evolution.
-The vehicle involved is a 2008 Mitsubishi evolution x (n/a).
+The contact owns a 2008 Mitsubishi evolution x (n/a).
 The contact stated while driving at 45 mph, he depressed the accelerator pedal and the pedal fractured from the vehicle.
 The contact stated the stub was still intact and he was able to drive by applying pressure to the stub.
 The dealer was contacted and they advised that they had not received any complaints similar to his and would not provide any assistance.
 The vehicle was neither diagnosed nor repaired.
 The VIN was not available.
 The failure mileage was 10,000 and the current mileage was 15,000.
-This problem occurred on May 14, 2009.

-The car was a 2008 Mitsubishi Lancer.
 My Lancer will decelerate while driving.
 I took the car to the dealership and they said there was a problem with the computer program and that some of their cars, just coming off the trucks had the same problem.
 They reflashed the computer, this fixed the problem for about 3 months.
 I was driving the car yesterday when all of a sudden the car started to decelerate.
 I had the gas pedal to the floor and was going only 20 mph.
 I called the dealership and they said to flash it again and that would fix the problem.
 If that does not work we will have to replace the throttle body at $750.
-00. This issue happened on 08/15/08.
+00.

 See all problems of the 2004 Mitsubishi Lancer.

-The vehicle involved was a 2004 Mitsubishi Lancer.
 While driving on a local freeway at posted speed, I was approaching a off-ramp and applied a gently push on the brake to transition to the off-ramp.
 All of the sudden the vehicle accelerator increased its pressure and started to increase the speed of travel.
 I then attempted to tap on the brake more vigurously with no success.
 Next attempt was to tap on the accelerator to clear it from being stuck, next I moved the floor mat thinking it might have caught up under the pedal at which point the vehicle continued to accelerate.
 I had to move the automatic shifter from drive to neutral and back into drive while still applying the brake and then I tapped the throttle pedal a few more times at which point finally cleared the problem and the vehicle performed as normal.
 Service is being scheduled for this problem.
-This issue happened on Sunday, December 18, 2005.

-The vehicle involved is a 2003 Mitsubishi Lancer evolution.
-The VIN of the car is JA3AH86F13_.
 My car was/is slow to engage gears when you depress the throttle.
 The rpms rise approximately 1000, then settle back down and the gear slowly engages.
 The clutch is pretty much gone and I have less than 20,000 miles on the vehicle.
 I do not race, track, or abuse my car.
 It has been properly maintained according to manufacturer recommendations.
 The clutch will be completely gone very soon and I will not be able to drive a car that is less than 2 years old! the Mitsubishi dealer told me it was't a warrantable item, as did the warranty hotline, therefore I have to pay for the repair.
 An estimate from them is approximately $1200.
-This vehicle speed control issue occurred Monday, Nov.
-15, 2004.

 See all problems of the 2003 Mitsubishi Lancer.

-The car is a 2002 Mitsubishi Lancer.
-The vehicle's vehicle identification number (VIN) was JA3AJ26E62_.
 While applying brakes vehicle accelerated.
 In order to slow the vehicle down consumer had to engage the vehicle into neutral, and shut the ignition off.
 The vehicle was taken tot he dealer and put on the diagnostic computer.
 The technician indicated that no codes were displayed indicating a problem.
-It was Tuesday, Jun.
-1, 2004 when this vehicle speed control issue happened.